An exotic deformation of the hyperbolic space: The principal series and actions on hyperbolic spaces

+where $dv$ stands for Lebesgue integration on $\R^{n-1}$, $\sigma$ is the involution defined in~(\ref{involution}) and $\kappa(n,s)>0$ is a normalization constant determined as follows.
+Viewing $L_s$ as an operator on $\LLB$, it is straightforward to check that $L_s$ maps the constant function $\boldsymbol{1}_{\partial\HH}$ to a (positive) constant function; choose $\kappa(n,s)$ such that this constant is one.
+One could, but probably shouldn't, compute

-The following proposition is classical; the reader will find its proof in (for instance)~\cite{vergne}, Proposition 1 page 91.
+The following proposition is classical; the reader will find its proof in (for instance)~\cite{vergne}, Proposition~1 page~91.

 \begin{prop} Assume that $s>0$.
-Then if $f\in V_{s}$ is continuous, the integral defining $L_{s}f$ is convergent and defines a continuous function in $V_{-s}$.
+Then if $F\in V_{s}$ is continuous, the integral defining $L_{s} F$ is convergent and defines a continuous function in $V_{-s}$.
 Moreover, the operator \mbox{$L_{s} \colon V_{s}\to V_{-s}$} is continuous. \end{prop}

 From now on, and in view of this result, we will always assume that $s>0$.
 Note that, by its very definition, the operator $L_{s}$ intertwines the actions of $\Isomn$ on $V_{s}$ and $V_{-s}$: an element $g\in \Isomn$ acts by left translation and the integral defining $L_{s}$ is a convolution on the right.
-According to Proposition~\ref{identification}, we can think of $L_{s}$ as an operator from $\LLB$ to itself (which intertwines $\pi_{s}$ and $\pi_{-s}$).
-We can thus define an invariant bilinear form $\langle \cdot , \cdot \rangle_{s}$ on $\LLB$ by:
+Viewing $L_{s}$ as an operator from $\LLB$ to itself, it intertwines $\pi_{s}$ and $\pi_{-s}$ according to Proposition~\ref{identification}.
+We can thus define an invariant bilinear form $\langle \cdot , \cdot \rangle_{s}$ on $\LLB$ by